Extended Abstract

-Introduction and Objectives: digestion of minerals is affected by several factors in gastrointestinal tract.
-These factors include; temperature, PH, varying concentration salts and enzyme.
-These factors can separately affect the solubility of substance and their interaction with biological molecules.
-Also, minerals are inhibited in the gastrointestinal tract through factors such as phosphates, phytates, dietary fiber, lignin’s, polyphenols and tannins, etc. These inhibitors often bind ions of minerals and from complexes and make these ions unavailable.
-When minerals are used in inorganic form in the diet, these substances tend to separate in the upper part of the gastrointestinal tract and the low pH of the environment, so the separated minerals bind with other nutrients in the digesta, which makes them unavailable for absorption in the intestine.
-As a result of non-absorption and increase of unusable minerals, their secretion into wastes has increased and can lead to environmental concerns.
-Nano technology is one of the most creative technologies to produce different materials and elements with changes in structure, texture and high quality at the molecular level.
-Therefore, in order to prevent the excessive use of minerals in the diet, new nutritional strategies must be implemented without endangering the health and performance of animals.
-One of these new strategies that can be effective in improving the bioavailability of low consumption mineral elements is the use of nano form of minerals in the diet.
-Therefore, the purpose of this research was to investigate the effects of using nano form of four minerals (copper, iron, zinc and manganese) in two common and reduced levels on production traits, carcass characteristics and some blood parameters of broiler chickens.
+Background: The digestion of minerals is affected by several factors in the gastrointestinal tract.
+These factors include temperature, pH, varying concentration salts, and enzymes, which can separately affect the solubility of substances and their interactions with biological molecules.
+Minerals are also inhibited in the gastrointestinal tract through factors such as phosphates, phytates, dietary fiber, lignin’s, polyphenols, tannins, etc. These inhibitors often bind to ions of minerals and from complexes and make these ions unavailable.
+When minerals are used in inorganic form in the diet, these substances tend to separate in the upper part of the gastrointestinal tract and the low pH of the environment.
+Thus, the separated minerals bind to other nutrients in the digesta, which makes them unavailable for absorption in the intestine.
+As a result of non-absorption and an increase of unusable minerals, their secretion into wastes is increased and can lead to environmental concerns.
+Nanotechnology is one of the most creative technologies to produce different materials and elements with changes in the structure, texture, and high quality at the molecular level.
+Therefore, to prevent the excessive use of minerals in the diet, new nutritional strategies must be implemented without endangering the health and performance of animals.
+One of these new strategies that can be effective in improving the bioavailability of low-consumption mineral elements is to use the nano form of minerals in the diet.
+Therefore, this research aimed to investigate the effects of using the nano form of four minerals (copper, iron, zinc, and manganese) in two common and reduced levels on production traits, carcass characteristics, and some blood parameters of broiler chickens.

-The results of the research showed that in the first week, the feed intake in the chickens receiving the Nano 100 supplement treatment was higher than the other two treatments, and in the period of 1 to 14 days, the amount of feed consumed in the Nano 100 and Nano 50 supplement treatments was more than the control group (p<0.05).
-The body weight at the age of 7 and 14 days in the Nano supplement 50 treatment was higher than the control and Nano supplement 100 treatments, while at the ages of 21, 28 and 35 days, the body weight in the control and Nano supplement 50 treatments was higher than the Nano supplement 100 treatment (p<0.05).
-The feed conversion ratio improved under the effect of Nano supplement 100 treatment (P<0.05).
-At the end of the period, Nano supplement 100 and Nano supplement 50 treatments increased livability compared to the control treatment (p<0.05), while experimental treatments had no significant effect on production index (p>0.05).
-Abdominal fat in the control treatment was more than the treatment containing Nano supplement 100, but it was not significantly different from the treatment with Nano supplement 50 (p<0.05) and other carcass characteristics were not affected by the experimental treatments (p>0.05).
-The effect of the experimental treatments on the concentration of triglyceride, low-density lipoprotein and globulin was significant (p<0.05), so that the control treatment increased the amount of triglyceride compared to the treatments containing Nano 100 and 50 supplements, but low-density lipoprotein and globulin in the treatment containing Nano supplement 100 were greater than control and Nano supplement 50 treatments (p<0.05), other blood parameters were not affected by experimental treatments (p>0.05).
+Results: In the first week, the feed intake was higher in the chickens receiving the Nano 100 supplement treatment than in the other two treatments.
+In the period of 1-14 days, the amount of feed consumed in the Nano 100 and Nano 50 supplement treatments was more than in the control group (p < 0.05).
+The body weight at the ages of 7 and 14 days in the Nano supplement 50 treatment was higher than in the control and Nano supplement 100 treatments.
+At the ages of 21, 28, and 35 days, however, the body weight was higher in the control and Nano supplement 50 treatments than in the Nano supplement 100 treatment (p < 0.05).
+The feed conversion ratio improved under the effect of Nano supplement 100 treatment (p < 0.05).
+At the end of the period, Nano supplement 100 and Nano supplement 50 treatments increased livability compared to the control treatment (p < 0.05), while experimental treatments did not significantly affect the production index (p > 0.05).
+Abdominal fat in the control treatment was more than in the treatment containing Nano supplement 100, but it was not significantly different from the Nano supplement 50 treatment (p < 0.05).
+The other carcass characteristics were not affected by the experimental treatments (p > 0.05).
+The effect of the experimental treatments was significant on the concentrations of triglyceride, LDL, and globulin (p < 0.05).
+The amount of triglyceride increased in the control treatment compared to the treatments containing Nano 100 and 50 supplements.
+However, LDL and globulin were greater in the treatment containing Nano supplement 100 than in the control and Nano supplement 50 treatments (p < 0.05).
+The other blood parameters were not affected by the experimental treatments (p > 0.05).

 Conclusion: Overall, the results showed that it is possible to reduce the consumption of four mineral substances by 50% by using the Nano form of these substances in the diet of broiler chickens, taking the economic considerations into account.